-- Additional nonclinical data requests by regulatory agencies; - Unforeseen safety issues; - Determination of dosing issues; - · Lack of effectiveness during clinical trials; - Slower than expected rates of patient recruitment and enrollment; - Inability to monitor patients adequately during or after treatment; - Inability or unwillingness of medical investigators or patients to follow our clinical protocols, including as a result of the recent COVID-19 pandemic; and - Regulatory determinations to temporarily or permanently cease enrollment for other reasons not related to patient safety.
+- Additional nonclinical data requests by regulatory agencies; - Unforeseen safety issues; - Determination of dosing issues; - Lack of effectiveness during clinical trials; - Slower than expected rates of patient recruitment and enrollment; - Inability to monitor patients adequately during or after treatment; - Inability or unwillingness of medical investigators to follow our clinical protocols; and - Regulatory determinations to temporarily or permanently cease enrollment for other reasons not related to patient safety.

 Success in preclinical testing and early clinical trials does not ensure that later clinical trials will be successful.
 In addition, we or the FDA may suspend our clinical trials at any time if it appears that we are exposing participants to unacceptable health risks or if the FDA finds deficiencies in our IND submission or in the conduct of these trials.
-In June 2018, we announced that the FDA placed our Phase 1 trial on clinical hold to evaluate CD19-specific CAR-T therapies manufactured using our rapid personalized manufacturing technology with patient-derived (autologous) T cells in order to treat patients with relapsed or refractory CD19+ leukemias and lymphomas.
-The FDA requested additional information in support of the IND submission for the trial.
-Our business may be materially harmed if we or our partners are unable to adequately address the FDA's requests for this trial.

-See also "Risks Related to the Clinical Testing, Regulatory Approval and Manufacturing of our Product Candidates-Our product candidates are in various stages of clinical trials, which are very expensive and time- consuming.
+See also "Risks Related to the Clinical Testing, Regulatory Approval and Manufacturing of our Product Candidates- Our product candidates are in various stages of clinical trials, which are very expensive and time-consuming.
 We cannot be certain when we will be able to submit a BLA, to the FDA and any failure or delay in completing clinical trials for our product candidates could harm our business."